antpearson/Mixd-CSS-Framework/README.md

 ### Icon Fonts

 - Use [Fontello](http://goo.gl/UV0Lm) to compile your icon font with specific glyphs
-- When exporting, name your font "Fontello" and upload font files to `/assets/fonts`
+- When exporting, name the font "Fontello" and upload all font files to `/assets/fonts`
-- Paste icon codes/classes taken from `Fontello-codes.css` in downloaded zip, into `theme.scss`
+- Paste icon codes/classes taken from `Fontello-codes.css` in the downloaded zip file, into `theme.scss`
 - Icon classes should be prefixed with `.icon-`
 - The classes `.icon-large` and `.icon-pad` can be used to extend icons
 - The `.icon` class can be `@extended` when adding a class isn't reasonable e.g. on lots of `<li>`'s